 |3, 4, 5, 6 & 0||US$ 3,850.00||US$ 2,100.00|

 |*Departures with discount of US$ 500.00 in rate per person.|

 8 days and 7 nights: Voyage to the Heart of the Amazon - Departing on Saturdays

 5 days and 4 nights: The Amazon Odyssey - Departing on Mondays

-*Amazonas by Viverde offers one night courtesy at hotel Tropical Ecoresort before or after the cruise.
+*Amazonas by Viverde offers one day rate courtesy at hotel Tropical Ecoresort before and another after the cruise.

 Attention: Tropical check-in is after 2:00 PM and check-out at 12:00PM next day.

 Prices Include: Price is per person, double occupancy.
 Price

 includes accommodations, transfers, and meals as indicated in